ben/foundry-ironsworn/README.md

 Now you're ready to create vows, embark on journeys, and slay beasts.
 Keep track of your story using journal entries.

+## How to hack on this

+1. Install Foundry 0.8 or later, and start it up.
+2. Install the main `foundry-ironsworn` system, and create a world that uses it.
+3. Clone this repo somewhere you can find it, and run `npm install`.
+4. Run `npm start` from this repository.
+5. Open a browser to http://localhost:8080.

+When you use that browser window, webpack will serve up freshly-built assets instead of the ones in the installed version of the system.
+Just remember to reload your browser window when you make a change.

 ## Ironsworn

 This work is based on Ironsworn (found at www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license  (creativecommons.org/licenses/by-nc-sa/4.0/).